 In today’s first reading from Leviticus 25, we read about the jubilee.
 More on that in a moment.
 In the Gospel reading from Matthew 14, we read the story of the beheading of John the Baptist.
 John wasn’t afraid to tell even the king that he was doing wrong.
 Unfortunately, it cost him his head.

 Father, help us to make each day a jubilee.
-As you forgive our debts and set us free from our bondage, help us to do the same for others.
+As you set us free from our bondage, help us to do the same for others.
 Amen.